-Customers who do not have a winter record of water usage or an interim average will be billed for sewer service assuming 5,895 gallons monthly sewer usage.
+^{} Customers who do not have a winter record of water usage or an interim average will be billed for sewer service assuming 5,895 gallons monthly sewer usage.
 Customers without a SAWS water meter will be charged the Sewer Service Availability Charge based on a 5/8" meter size.

-General Class Sewer Service (Effective for Consumption on or about January 1, 2019)
+General Class Sewer Service (Effective for Consumption on or about January 1, 2019.
+No change to these fees will be implemented in 2020.)